Stankevitsch-S/JTrain/README.md

 **static/js**<br>
 logic.js: User JavaScript functions to load data, populate clue delivery system, and enable customization/filtering of clues.<br>
-jquery-csv.js: Jquery plugin to allow conversion of raw csv to a JavaScript object.<br>
 apigClient.js, /lib: API Gateway SDK to invoke the clue serving API with Cognito credentials.

 ## Data Preparation

-All data cleaning procedures and machine learning models detailed below were done in Python.
+All data cleaning procedures and machine learning models detailed below were written in Python.

 All webpages for shows after 2000 were downloaded from J!
 Archive, and clue, category and show data were parsed using Beautiful Soup.
 Clue values were taken based on position on the board (ignoring daily doubles).
 Clues with links to images/video/sound were ignored.